DevOpsPlayground/DPG-Meetups-Next.js/README.md

 }
 ```

-2. At the bottom of the file and **OUTSIDE** of the Homepage component, we will create a React Server Component using Next.js ```getStaticProps``` function.
+2. At the bottom of the file and **OUTSIDE** the Homepage component, create a React Server Component using Next.js ```getStaticProps``` function.
-3. Inside of this function, we will return an object with a key of props:
+3. Inside this function, we will then return an object with a key of props:

 ```javascript
 export async function getStaticProps() {